 Tapping your house for cash

 “The HELOC was the best way to go if I didn’t want to sell everything.
-Selling everything takes time anyway; a HELOC was faster,” Cramer says.
+Selling everything takes time anyway; a HELOC was faster,” says Cramer, a Las Vegas-based real estate investor.
 “And I don’t necessarily want to sell those properties, so this was a good solution.”

 However, before you refinance your house to buy another house overseas, it’s important to consider the risks, says Danilo Kawasaki, co-founder/COO Gerber Kawasaki, a wealth and investment management firm based in Santa Monica, California.

-Because each situation is unique, it’s important to make sure you talk with your financial advisor before you take out a loan that could potentially put your existing house in jeopardy if you’re unable to make payments, Kawasaki says.
+Because each situation is unique, talk with your financial advisor before you take out a loan that could potentially put your existing house in jeopardy if you’re unable to make payments, Kawasaki says.
+You can also look at current HELOC rates to help you make an informed decision.

 Pros of getting a HELOC to buy foreign property